What’s the advantage to being a veterinarian running your own dairy farm?

 Balancing the demands of a busy large and small animal veterinary practice, along with the operation of a dairy farm is a challenge.
 Both endeavors require a major time commitment and are almost impossible to schedule, but Johnson points out reliable support on both ends has made both operating the clinic and running the farm possible.

 Sanctuary Farm was founded on land granted to the family in the mid-1700’s in recognition of its participation in the French and Indian War.
 The property has remained in the family and has been a dairy farm for the past century.
 Jolyon’s grandfather built a new barn in 1920, which remained in use for 67 years until 1987, when the family built a new tie-stall barn with natural ventilation, comfort stalls, extra wide feed allies for hay storage, a pipeline milking system, and plenty of light.
-Sanctuary Farm is a 2016 Green Pastures Award winner and the New Hampshire Dairy Farm of the Year.

 The dairy barn houses 40 registered Holstein cows.
 Milk quality and production are a priority.
 The heifers (cows that have not yet had a calf) are kept in a barn just across the yard from the main barn.
 The farm’s hay storage barn offers a high roof so hay-making equipment can fit inside, allowing all hay handling during harvest to be done with minimal or no manual labor.

 Pasturing is a priority during the summer months at Sanctuary Farm, with cows moved to a different paddock every day.
 There’s plenty of room: Sanctuary Farm consists of 800 acres, with 100 acres of hay land, 100 acres of pasture, with conservation easements established several years ago.